fwiko/raff-bot/README.md

 # raff-bot
-A discord.py base that can be taken, configured and shaped into many different discord bots
+Personal project discord.py base that can be taken, configured and shaped into many different discord bots

+`docker build -it image-name .`

+`docker run -d -it --name bot-name -v "$PWD":/usr/src/app image-name:latest`